terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vm_vgpu_policy.html.markdown

 ### Provider VDC Scope
 * `provider_vdc_id` - (Required) The ID of the provider VDC that should be in the scope.
 * `cluster_names` - (Optional) A set of vCenter cluster names on which the provider VDC is hosted.
   If none are provided, the provider attempts to find one automatically.
-Can be fetched using `data.vcd_resource_pool.cluster_moref` attribute.
+Can be fetched using `data.vcloud_resource_pool.cluster_moref` attribute.
 * `vm_group_id` - (Optional) The ID of a VM group to which the policy is available.
 If not provided, the policy can be applied to all VMs created on the PVDC.